 There are many ways to get involved in the Ward Parkway Homes Association.
 We’re always looking for enthusiastic volunteers.
 Here are some of the committees and events that would welcome your help.

-Coordinate with landscaping company for island maintenance; discuss and implement ideas to beautify the neighborhood.
+Coordinate with landscaping company for island maintenance; discuss and implement ideas to beautify the neighborhood; host periodic sales of plants.

 Public green spaces: